 Most enterprises have a distributed setup with multiple servers, applications, and frameworks producing logs in different formats.
 Traditional Apache log analyzers may fail to handle this complexity.

-Most Apache log analyzer software gets painfully slow when searching through large log files.
+Most log analysis software gets painfully slow when searching through large log files.
 This affects MTTR and can decrease application availability and uptime.

 Teams have to configure multiple open-source tools for log aggregation, analysis, and visualization.
 All these tools can increase overhead and distract teams from their real work.

 SolarWinds® Loggly® helps you solve log management challenges with a cloud-based setup for log aggregation, monitoring, and analysis.
 Keeping all your logs in one place allows you to get a unified, big-picture view of your distributed environment.
-Unlike other Apache log analyzers, Loggly can be set up in a few simple steps.
+Loggly can be set up in a few simple steps.

 To send Apache logs to Loggly, you can use syslog daemons such as rsyslog.
 There’s no need to install any additional software as Loggly has an agentless architecture.
 The service can support your organization’s log retention policies at a fraction of the cost you would incur with a similar self-hosted logging setup.

-Unlike traditional Apache log analyzers, Loggly provides quicker search results to your search queries, even when it has to search through a large volume of logs.
+Loggly provides quick search results to your search queries, even when it has to search through a large volume of logs.
 It can automatically parse your Apache logs allowing you to run an advanced analysis using value fields, faceted search, filters, and more.
 You can easily inspect all events before or after a critical event with a single click.

 Loggly offers an intuitive approach to analyzing your logs with its Dynamic Field Explorer™, which provides a structured summary of your parsed logs.
 It helps ensure you don’t have to start your search from a blank search page.
 Also, the Loggly GitHub integration speeds up troubleshooting by making it easy to find the relevant files and line of code.